Mister Buck’s Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient lists sorghum.
-Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.
+The fourth ingredient is milo.
+Milo is another name for sorghum, a starchy cereal grain with a nutrient profile similar to corn.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.